TOP 09 MOTOR COURT PARKING VIOLATORS (Willow)

-It has been frustrating to see that, in combination with a developer-controlled HOA board that has little interest in enforcing its own CC&Rs, a few households can cause so much trouble.
-Moreover, it has been disappointing to see that, even after being informed of the CC&R rules that strictly prohibit motor court parking, there are a few homeowners whose hubris prevents them for taking responsibility and following the rules.
+It has been frustrating to see that, in combination with a developer-controlled HOA board that has little interest in enforcing its own CC&Rs, a few households can cause so much trouble... and that, even after being informed of the CC&R rules that prohibit motor court parking, there are homeowners whose hubris prevents them for taking responsibility and following the rules.
 Over the past year, we have also made a surprising discovery regarding the sheer and utter level of ignorance most homeowners have regarding the CC&Rs and Rules + Regulations that govern life in an HOA.
-We can't decide which is worse - the hubris or ignorance on the part of a few of the Top 9 violators of motor court parking in the Willow community.
-Ultimately, both lead to litigation and affect the entire community.

 HOA Document Hierarchy: What Controls What?